Visvim

-Visvim is a Japanese menswear brand founded by Hiroki Nakamura in 2000.
+visvim is a luxury Japanese menswear brand founded by Hiroki Nakamura in 2000.
 The brand is headquartered in Tokyo, Japan, and has stores in Japan and the US, and is sold internationally at luxury department stores and boutiques including Bergdorf Goodman in New York and Dover Street Market in London.

 In addition to the main visvim line, Nakamura designs a womenswear line called WMV, and a conceptual menswear line called F.I.L.
 Indigo Camping Trailer.
 He also produces his own range of coffee beans called Little Cloud Coffee.

 Etymology

-The word “Visvim” does not have any meaning.
+The word “visvim” does not have any meaning.
 Hiroki Nakamura has said that he liked v-lettered logos, and browsed through the “v” section of a Latin dictionary until he came upon “vis” and “vim” and liked how the two words looked together.

-F.I.L., the name of Visvim's flagship stores, stands for Free International Laboratory.
+F.I.L., the name of visvim's flagship stores, stands for Free International Laboratory.
 This stems from Nakamura wanting the stores to be a working laboratory for an international brand.

 History

 Hiroki Nakamura was born in Kofu, and grew up in Tokyo.
 Nakamura's parents encouraged him to study abroad.
 At the age of 11, Nakamura met Cody Horne, one of his classmates at the Bunka High School.
 Through Horne, Nakamura became interested in foreign cultures.
 Nakamura chose Alaska, a place he had grown to love on family whale-watching, camping, and snowboarding trips.
 When he grew older, he started his career at Burton Snowboards in Japan, where he worked as a designer for 8 years.
-After quitting his job at Burton, Nakamura founded Visvim in 2001.
-Visvim started off as primarily a footwear brand, and later expanded into a full apparel collection.
+After quitting his job at Burton, Nakamura founded visvim in 2001. visvim started off as primarily a footwear brand, and later expanded into a full apparel collection.

 The brand has held fashion shows in Tokyo, Paris, and New York.
 It encompasses twelve free-standing stores in Japan, three flagship stores in the United States, and is stocked at 135 retailers internationally.

 Production

-Visvim footwear and garments are constructed with a mix of traditional production techniques and modern technology.
-Past inspirations for Visvim products include vintage Americana, Japanese Edo period garments, French workwear, Amish patchwork fabric, Native American clothing, the Alaskan outdoors, and Sami tribe culture.
+visvim footwear and garments are constructed with a mix of traditional production techniques and modern technology.
+Past inspirations for visvim products include vintage Americana, Japanese Edo period garments, French workwear, Amish patchwork fabric, Native American clothing, the Alaskan outdoors, and Sami tribe culture.
 In addition to vintage construction and dyeing techniques, visvim also uses Gore-Tex material for waterproof jackets and replaceable Vibram outsoles.

 Footwear

-Visvim produces the FBT, a modern interpretation of the Native American moccasin but with a sneaker outsole.
+visvim produces the FBT, a modern interpretation of the Native American moccasin but with a sneaker outsole.
 It was inspired by moccasins worn by Terry Hall of British band Fun Boy Three.
-The Visvim Christo sandal is inspired by the artist duo of the same name, and features a construction that wraps around the foot similar to Christo's wrapped buildings.
+The visvim Christo sandal is inspired by the artist duo of the same name, and features a construction that wraps around the foot similar to Christo's wrapped buildings.

 In 2008, Nakamura introduced a new line of footwear called “Folk,” which features mostly leather uppers and no chemical tanning.
 When the outsoles wear out, they can be replaced with new ones.